 Ultimately, you should feel comfortable with the surgeon you choose, as well as the staff that is at the practice.
 They should also feel confident that their surgeon is capable of delivering the outcome they desire.

 We hope these tips help aid you in making the right choice for your breast augmentation procedure.
-If you still have questions or concerns, you can schedule a FREE consultation with Dr. Kole at his office at 215-315-7655.
-We also offer the latest in pre-visualization technology with Crisalix 3D where you can see your new look before going under the knife.
+If you still have questions or concerns, you can schedule a complimentary consultation with Dr. Kole at his office at 215-315-7655.
+We also offer the latest in pre-visualization technology with Crisalix 3D where you can see your new look before your procedure